 In addition, there are some exceptions that don’t match the criteria above.
 Despite not signifying movement or a change of state, the verbs need sein as their auxiliary verb (Hilfsverb).

-Do you need practice?
+Do you want to practice?

 - Are you a German learner and need help with German grammar?